V3-Alliance/HubZero_puppet/README.md

 The installation will attempt to send email to the address given in the environment template once it is complete.
 Typically it will take up to 15 minutes to run through the installation.

+The Heat template has on its stack output page the url's to connect to the instance and a sample ssh connection string.

 Once complete, the passwords and users created by the ldap installation have been written to the file:

 ```bash